IBM/infra-to-app-with-landing-zone/docs/part1/00-objectives.md

-# Part 1: End-to-end deployment of a sample web application on a secure VPC topology
+# Lab 1: End-to-end deployment of a sample web application on a secure VPC topology

-In part 1, you provision a secure VPC-based topology that is aligned with the **VSI on VPC landing zone** deployable architecture, as shown in the following diagram.
+In lab 1, you provision a secure VPC-based topology that is aligned with the **VSI on VPC landing zone** deployable architecture, as shown in the following diagram.

 ![](https://raw.githubusercontent.com/terraform-ibm-modules/terraform-ibm-landing-zone/main/reference-architectures/vsi-vsi.drawio.svg 'size=60%' )